alexzgu/karaoke_subtitle_dataset/data_processing/README.md

     Note that some videos may be in formats other than .webm, or may not come with subtitles (which may be in a different language than the one specified).
     It is up to you to sort out these discrepancies manually.

-4. run src/index_data::index_raw_files (when in doubt, delete index.tsv and rerun)
+4. run src/main.rs

-5. run src/parse_vtt::parse_vtts

-6. cd to data_processing/ (because the below scripts use relative paths)
+5. cd to data_processing/ (because the below script uses relative paths)

-7. run data_processing/stage_1_processing.py

-8. run data_processing/stage_2_processing.py

-9. run data_processing/stage_3_processing.py

-10. run data_processing/generate_final_dataset.py
+6. run data_processing/process_parsed_data.py

-11. further cleaning is left to the user
+7. further cleaning is left to the user